AdaCore/spark2014/lrm/lrm_non_milestone_2_detail/high_level_reqts_scratch.rst

    since the constructive mode has a tighter requirement).

 #.
 Note: try to lift the level of abstraction of things like "distinct entities".

 #.
-Note: Will need to add tracing between the various levels of requirements
-    and identify where we can't trace.

-#.
 Note: handling retrospective, mixing of code and mixing of types of verification
     evidence might be difficult.